 - Retired: 2003

 Possibly the NBA’s greatest player of all time, Michael Jordan earned $90 million in salary during his career and another $1.4 billion from corporate partners, Forbes reported.
 He has sponsorship deals with Nike, Hanes, Gatorade and Upper Deck.
+He is the majority owner of the Charlotte Hornets of the NBA, and in 2020, he teamed with three-time Daytona 500 winner Denny Hamlin to launch a NASCAR team, 23XI Racing.

 More From GOBankingRates